 This piece will be restored/refinished back to its original rosewood color.
 Price includes restoration.

-This beautiful huge Ib Kofod-Larsen designed sideboard was manufactured by Faarup Mobelfabrik.
+This beautiful super-long Ib Kofod-Larsen designed sideboard was manufactured by Faarup Mobelfabrik.
 It is made with beautiful old growth rosewood.
 Drawers on the top and spacious lower cabinets feature plenty of storage for your dining room or media storage needs.
 Book matched rich rosewood grain across the front is simple, dramatic and elegant.
 The lower stretcher between the legs has a beautiful subtle curve.

 Dimensions: 90.5 in.
 L x 19.5 in.
 D x 30 in.
 H

 Furniture designer Ib Kofod-Larsen was born Denmark in 1921 and studied at the Danish Royal Academy in Copenhagen.
 In 1948, he won the Holmegaard glass competition as well as an annual award from the Danish Cabinetmakers Guild.
 The latter drew the attention of Danish furniture manufacturer Faarup Møbelfabrik, and Kofod-Larsen went on to create some of his most beautiful works for the company, including his rosewood Model 66 sideboard, during the 1950s.
 He also designed furniture for several other leading midcentury manufacturers, both at home and abroad, including High Wycombe, Christensen & Larsen, Carlo Gahrn, Bovenkamp, Petersens, and Fredericia Furniture.